Boose77/resume_skills/README.md

 # Resume Skill Set

 ## Overview:
-Here you will an overview of systems and skill i've acquired through out my IT Career.
+Here you will find an overview of systems and skill i've acquired through out my IT Career.

 ## <ins>Hardware and Software Deployment</ins>
 ### *MicroSoft SCCM* -